The Driver's Handbook

 Picture courtesy of David Cronin.

 Bicycle rider passing or overtaking vehicles on the left

 Whether you are riding in a marked bicycle lane or sharing a lane with a vehicle, a bicycle rider must not pass or overtake on the left of any vehicle that is giving a left change of direction signal and is turning left.

-A driver turning left through a break in a dividing strip must give way to any cyclist travelling in the bicycle lane.
+A driver turning left through a break in a dividing strip must give way to any bicycle rider travelling in the bicycle lane.
 A dividing strip is a painted area or a raised structure, located between intersections, separating the bicycle lane from a marked lane.
-Drivers must not overtake a cyclist and then turn left in front of the cyclist's path without due care and consideration to the movement and safety of the cyclist.
+Drivers must not overtake a bicycle rider and then turn left in front of the bicycle rider's path without due care and consideration to the movement and safety of the bicycle rider.

 Under the Australian Road Rules, a horse is considered a vehicle and therefore is permitted to be ridden on the road.
 If you see a horse and rider on or near a road you should:

 - treat the horse as a potential hazard